 At Waterloo, the school year is divided into three terms, each lasting four months: fall – September to December, winter – January to April, and spring – May to August.
-Usually there are about 12 weeks of classes followed by roughly a two-week exam period.
+Usually there are about 12 weeks of classes followed by roughly a two or three weeks of exams.

 Tuition is the money you pay to the University for your classes and administrative costs related to the operation of the University.
 In addition to tuition, there are smaller amounts, called incidental fees.
 Some of these incidental fees are refundable; others are compulsory.
 The tuition fees you pay depends on your program.

 A type of class where you’ll meet in smaller group sessions and are expected to participate in discussions and ask questions, and for which you might have assignments.
 Tutorials are usually associated with other classes for the course, called lectures.

 An undergraduate student is working toward a Bachelor's or undergraduate degree – the first level of university you pursue after completing high school, such as a BA (Bachelor of Arts), BSc (Bachelor of Science), BMath (Bachelor of Mathematics), etc.